abilandz/PH8124/Homeworks/Homework_5.md

-# Homework #5: Mastering the command substitution operator.
+# Homework #5: Mastering the command substitution operator

-**Last update:** 20260429-1
+**Last update:** 20260603-1

 ![](../Common_Figures/LinuxBashROOT_logos.png)

 The developer is testing the execution time of a particular code segment in Bash script.
-He would like to have the function **TimeDuration**, which he would like to use in the following generic way:
+He would like to have the function **TimeDuration**, which he would like to use in the following general way:

 ```bash
 Started=$(date -R)